federicoviceconti/planets_flutter_example_lesson/README.md

 # planets_flutter_example_lesson

 Example made during Flutter lesson.
-You can find all the instruction for building this app on the subbranches: lesson/num_lesson.
+You can find all the instruction (marked as //TODO) on the subbranches: lesson/num_lesson.
-All the final code is into master.
+The final code is contained into the branch master.

 ## About this project